 Fascinating race, the weeping angels.
-(MORE)

-The only psychopaths in the universe to

-kill you nicely.
-No mess, no fuss -

-just zap you into the past and let you
+The only creatures in the universe to kill you nicely.
+No mess, no fuss - just zap you into the past and let you live to death.

-live to death.
-The rest of your life
+The rest of your life used up and

-used up and blown away in the blink of
+blown away in the blink of an

-an eye.
-You die in the past, and in the

-present they consume the energy of all

-the days you might have had.
-All your

-stolen moments.
-They're creatures of

-the abstract - they live on potential

-energy.
+eye.

-What in the name of God are you talking about?
+What you talking about?